react-declarative/react-declarative/docs/other/reduce-bundle-size.md

 > Developer tools are the only way to preserve democracy because they allow the techie to run the business.
 Without them, any employee is just an [NFT](https://opensea.io/collection/boredapeyachtclub) for market speculation. ~~Thats the reason of bundle size reducion~~

 The hands of free masonry must act automatic even if he blindfolded.
-This is accomplished through tools
+This is accomplished through tools and a little black magic

 ## For employers